thomashoddinott/fem-production-grade-typescript/readme.md

 - Create and maintain a deliberate public API surface ... while still being able to create a private API surface to use between modules or components
 - Keep your users on track (i.e. `enum` allows you to signal allowed value sets between than number)
-- Semantic Versioning "SemVer" (deprecations, brekage)
+- Semantic Versioning "SemVer" (deprecations, breakage)
 - API docs - TS incentivises great API docs

+## Project Implementation

 ### Creating a Project from Scratch